metagentools/MetaCoAG/README.md

   <img src="MetaCoAG_Logo.png" width="500" title="MetaCoAG logo" alt="MetaCoAG logo">
 </p>

-# MetaCoAG: Binning Metagenomic Contigs via Composition, Coverage and Assembly Graphs
+# MetaCoAG: Binning Metagenomic Contigs via Composition, Coabundance and Assembly Graphs

 ![GitHub](https://img.shields.io/github/license/Vini2/MetaBAG)
 ![GitHub](https://img.shields.io/github/languages/code-size/Vini2/MetaCoAG)
 ![GitHub](https://img.shields.io/github/v/release/Vini2/MetaCoAG?include_prereleases)

-MetaCoAG is a metagenomic contig binning tool that makes use of the connectivity information found in assembly graphs, apart from the composition and coverage information.
+MetaCoAG is a metagenomic contig binning tool that makes use of the connectivity information found in assembly graphs, apart from the composition and coabundance information.
 MetaCoAG makes use of single-copy marker genes along with a graph matching technique and a label propagation technique to bin contigs.
 MetaCoAG supports binning contigs obtained from both next-generation sequencing (NGS) and third-generation sequencing (TGS) data.
 Currently MetaCoAG supports contigs assembled using metaSPAdes and metaFlye.

 ## Dependencies
 MetaCoAG installation requires Python 3.7 (tested on Python 3.7.4).
 You will need the following python dependencies to run MetaCoAG and related support scripts.
 The tested versions of the dependencies are listed as well.